-The College Program for Students with Autism Spectrum Disorder was started in 2002.
-Students participating in the program have met acceptance criteria for Marshall University and have been admitted to the College Program through a separate application process.
+The College Program for Students with Autism Spectrum Disorder was established in 2002.
+Students participating in the program have met acceptance criteria for Marshall University and have been admitted to The College Program through a separate application process.
 The program uses a positive behavior support approach to assist participating students.
 Social, communication, academic, leisure and personal living skills are assessed through person-centered planning.

-To see some of the exciting things that the College Program has done, visit their blog.
+To see some of the exciting things that are happening at The College Program, check out their Facebook page.